davidck/Moo-Lazy-Loader/README.md

 This is useful if you are building a large website and are packaging all your classes into one JavaScript file.
 Sometimes you want some scripts to be deferred and requested only when they are needed.
 This is when LazyLoader will be useful to you.

 NEW (2011/FEB/28) - 1.3 Now allows any numbers of arguments.
-Improved support for MooTools 1.2, 1.3 and 1.3.1.
+Improved support for MooTools 1.2 and 1.3.
-NEW (2010/SEP/07) - 1.2 Added support for loading in multiple classes.

 ![Screenshot](http://www.staticdynamic.ca/reol/LazyLoader/icon.png)